ThVariableYT/Python-Practicals/README.md

 ## 🧰 Repository Contents
 This repository contains a range of Python files, each implementing a specific practical exercise or small project.
 Examples include (but are not limited to):
 - Basic Python scripts and utilities
-- Problem‑solving programs (loops, conditionals, data structures)
+- Image and GUI loading programs (loops, conditionals, data structures)
 - Small applications demonstrating Python features

 > 📌 *Note: Please refer to the repository directory to see the full list of files and sub‑folders.*